Orthodox Celts: 1990s

 For the next album, The Celts Strike Again, the band, beside the cover versions of traditional songs, included two of their own songs, "Drinking Song" and "Blue".
-As guests on the album appeared actress Ana Sofrenović who did vocals on the track "Loch Lomond", vocalist of the band Vampiri Aleksandar Eraković, who did backing vocals, member of the band Stočari Branko Vitas, who played banjo, Pachamama member Miljan Mihaljčić, who played khene and thin whistle, and Renesansa member Žorž Grujić, who played zurla and Serbian bagpipes.
+As guests on the album appeared actress Ana Sofrenović, who recorded vocals for the track "Loch Lomond", vocalist of the band Vampiri Aleksandar Eraković, who recorded backing vocals, member of the band Stočari Branko Vitas, who played banjo, Pachamama member Miljan Mihaljčić, who played khene and thin whistle, and Renesansa member Žorž Grujić, who played zurla and Serbian bagpipes.
 Three promotional videos were recorded for the album, for "Drinking Song", "Star Of The County Down" and the title track.
 In 1997, the band, with jazz and world music singer Madame Piano, recorded the song "Galija" ("Galley"), which was released on her album Predeli (Landscapes).
 At the time, the band presented their new member, Dejan Popin (tin whistles), and started working on their new release.
 In September 1998, the band represented FR Yugoslavia on the GEA ethnic music festival in Salonica.

 Green Roses, released in 1999, featured sixteen songs, half of which were covers of traditional songs, and the other half their original songs.
 The album was produced by Aleksandar Radosavljević, and as guests appeared Dragoljub Marković (keyboards), Aleksandar Eraković (keyboards) and Goran Stojković (backing vocals).
 Promotional videos were recorded for the tracks "Rocky Road to Dublin / Down The River", "Merry Sisters", "Far Away", and the title track.
-In 2000, the band performed across Serbia on the protest rallies against the regime of Slobodan Milošević.